siddharthdeore/siddharthdeore.github.io/README.md

 <b>SED Soluzioni per l'Energia e Diagnostica Srl, Rome, Italy</b>
 <i>Mar 2020 – Jun 2020</i>

-- Developed software for microcontrollers for the IIoT Abacus platform project, Artes 4.0.
+- Developed firmware for microcontrollers as part of the IIoT Abacus platform project, Artes 4.0, enabling  seamless integration and communication between devices.
-- Created libraries and testing tools for a network of IMUs using RS485 ModBus protocol.
+- Created libraries and testing tools for a network of IMUs, utilizing the RS485 ModBus protocol, resulting in improved efficiency and accuracy of data transmission.
-- Built a web-based tool to monitor robot states and visualize them in 3D.
+- Designed and implemented a web-based tool to monitor robot states and visualize them in 3D, enhancing real-time monitoring and analysis capabilities.

 <b>Skills:</b> STM32, ESP32, C, C++, State Estimator, JavaScript, Three.js